rookiejune/binaural_rendering/readme.md

 This work is helpful for users who has personalized needs and cannot afford the cost of measuring HRTFs.

-More details can be found in our paper: [TODO].
+More details can be found in our paper: [End-to-End Paired Ambisonic-Binaural Audio Rendering](https://www.ieee-jas.net/en/article/id/7f409b94-2b8f-4143-99d2-e5ae6fdede8e).

 ## How to start